Flex OTD (Online/Weekend) Program – COMING SOON

 Unique and proven hybrid learning model combines distance learning with weekend classes

-The University of St. Augustine for Health Sciences now offers a flexible way to obtain your Doctor of Occupational Therapy (OTD) degree online through our Flex distance education program.
-The Flex program combines online learning with face-to-face hands-on instruction during a few weekends per month at our San Marcos campus starting in Spring 2019, Dallas campus starting in Summer 2019 and St Augustine campus starting in Fall 2019.
-Learn online at your own pace, when and where you want to, then meet your fellow students on campus during weekends to experience USAHS’s clinical education from faculty that pioneered distance learning in the OT field.
+The University of St. Augustine for Health Sciences has been granted candidacy status to offer the Doctor of Occupational Therapy (OTD) degree online through our Flex distance education program.* The Flex program will combine online learning with face-to-face hands-on instruction during a few weekends per month.
+The Flex OTD will offer you the opportunity to learn online at your own pace, when and where you want to, then meet your fellow students on campus during weekends to experience USAHS’s clinical education from faculty that pioneered distance learning in the OT field.

-- More than 50% of coursework is delivered online, so you can study from anywhere at any time that suits your schedule.
+- More than 50% of coursework will be delivered online, so you will be able to study from anywhere at any time that suits your schedule.

-- Bi-monthly, on-campus lab sessions are held during weekends so your time required on campus is minimized.
+- Bi-monthly, on-campus lab sessions will be held during weekends so your time required on campus will be minimized.

-- Multiple fieldwork and residency experiences deliver critical hands-on experience and patient management skills enable our OTD graduates to demonstrate preparation beyond the generalist level in practice, theory and research skills, leadership, advocacy and program development.
+- Multiple fieldwork and immersion experiences deliver critical hands-on experience and patient management skills that will enable our OTD graduates to demonstrate preparation beyond the generalist level in practice, theory and research skills, leadership, advocacy and program development.

-- The Flex OTD curriculum is identical to the campus-based OTD program but is delivered over 12 trimesters (4 years) instead of 8 trimesters.
+- The Flex OTD curriculum will be identical to the campus-based OTD program but will be delivered over 12 trimesters (4 years) instead of 8 trimesters.